 #8 Fort McAllister Historic State Park

 - Fort and Museum Area: About four parking spaces by the museum entrance and a barrier-free, paved pathway gets you to the door.
 No automatic doors.
-Inside there are a few, well-lit exhibits with a number of artifacts and informational panels about the history of the property.
+Inside there are a few, well-lit exhibits with many artifacts and informational panels about the history of the property.
 The space is open and wide for visitor flow.
 The backdoor leads to a long open field toward the battery along the river.

 - Picnic Area & Playgrounds: Picnic Shelter #1 exists just to the left of the museum and has some access modifications, including parking.
 The sheltered picnic area can be reserved and can accommodate up to 90 people.
 This picnic area has an open cooking grill as well and tables are on a flat, paved surface.
-A few other covered picnic areas exist with the park along with another playground, but are not as accessible.
+A few other covered picnic areas exist within the park along with another playground but are not as accessible.

 - Playgrounds: Near the staff residences not too far from the picnic area by the museum is a playground with 2 accessible parking spaces and a paved, barrier-free pathway to access the playground.

 - Fishing and Boat Ramps: Near the museum along the Ogeechee River is a designated wheelchair accessible fishing pier, but it’s in terrible condition, and thus not accessible to most.
 In addition to not having any parking, the short pathway to the pier is saturated with debris and roots, creating very challenging barriers.
 The pier itself is a firm, wooden boardwalk and big enough for one wheelchair to comfortably sit and fish.
-Closer to the campground is the boat launch ramp and the boat dock, but neither have received any modifications, though the setup may be possible for some wheelchair visitors.
+Closer to the campground are the boat launch ramp and the boat dock, but neither has received any modifications, though the setup may be possible for some wheelchair visitors.